4lbertR/guitarium/README.md

 The groups can have any name (e.g E1 or Tennis 1), but the group name has to be consistent.
 A group can be created by creating an account that is a member of that group.
 After that every lesson that has the title of the group shows up for that person.

 At the moment a person can't be a member of 2 groups.

 Ps.
-This can not be bypassed by creating another user with the same full name but different password/group. ps. it will take the first created users password
+This can not be bypassed by creating another user with the same full name but different password/group.

+Pps.
+Only the first account registered under a name will work.